griffey13/PathFinding/README.md

     -  Each position is either:
           - **Ground Terrain:** Occupiable by a single battle unit.
           - **Elevated Terrain:** Unreachable by battle units.

 2. **Battle Unit**
     -  A user defined or randomly positioned single battle unit.
-Assume that a unit always occupies exactly on poisiton on the battlefiled
+Assume that a unit always occupies exactly on poisiton on the battlefiled.

 3. **Target Position**
     -  A user defined or randomly chosen target position for the unit.